skittlexyz/templates/README.md

 You can also submit your own templates to this project by contacting me.
 My contact info is on my [profile](https://github.com/skittlexyz).
 Thanks for using and reading!
 Feel free to open an issue or contact me for improvements and/or comments.

+### TODO:

+- Fetch JSON file from repository to prevent clones with limited versions.